-2.2.3.1 | Listening Comprehension.
-In the first test block, listening comprehension trials tested children's knowledge of story events or characters (equivalently presented across the SIMPLE and COMPLEX conditions, just using easier or more difficult synonyms).
-On each trial, the same narrator's voice asked a question (e.g., "Who were the boy and the dog looking for?") over a gray screen with a central fixation cross.
+PLE and COMPLEX conditions, just using easier or more difficult synonyms).
+On each trial, the same narrator's voice asked a question (e.g., "Who were the boy and the dog looking for?") over a grey screen with a central fixation cross.
 When the child fixated on the cross, the screen switched to a 2×3 grid of black-and-white images (all drawn by the author-illustrator of "Frog, Where Are You?"; see the rightmost column of Figure 1).
 Children responded by pointing to one of the images.

-2.2.3.2 | Unfamiliar Word Generalization.
-Unfamiliar word generalization trials asked children to identify appropriate illustrations for the unfamiliar target words embedded (exclusively) in the COMPLEX narration.
-For the children in the COMPLEX condition, this meant generalizing the unfamiliar target words that they had heard to novel stimuli (e.g., from the boy "ogling" the frog to a person peering through a magnifying glass, or from the frog in the story "absconding" from the jar to a stylized graphic of a person running away).
-As in the previous block of trials, children heard each test question (e.g., "Can you point to the person who is absconding?") over a gray screen with a central fixation cross.
+Unfamiliar Word Generalization Unfamiliar word generalization trials asked children to identify appropriate illustrations for the unfamiliar target words embedded (exclusively) in the COMPLEX narration.
+For the children in the COM-PLEX condition, this meant generalizing the unfamiliar target words that they had heard to novel stimuli (e.g., from the boy 'ogling' the frog to a person peering through a magnifying glass, or from the frog in the story 'absconding' from the jar to a stylized graphic of a person running away).
+As in the previous block of trials, children heard each test question (e.g., "Can you point to the person who is absconding?") over a grey screen with a central fixation cross.
 When children's fixation on the cross triggered the next screen, they responded by pointing to one of four candidate black-and-white illustrations, arranged in a 2×2 grid.
-Competitor images were selected to be compatible with the syntax of the test question (e.g., depicting other actions with thematic patients as options for "ogling").
+Competitor images were selected to be compatible with the syntax of the test question (e.g., depicting other actions with thematic patients as options for 'ogling').
 The correct response for all questions was normed via a sample of undergraduates exposed to the same story narration (N = 19).

-2.3 | Variable Coding and Predictions
+1.3 Variable Coding and Predictions

-2.3.1 | Child Attention Metrics

-We captured variability in children's attention to the speech via measurements of (1) children's probability of continuing listening beyond the first obligatory narration of each page and the (2) duration and (3) distribution of children's visual attention to our predefined areas of interest (AOIs; the ILLUSTRATION and DISTRACTOR).
+1.3.1 Child Attention Metrics We captured variability in children's attention to the speech via measurements of: (1) children's probability of continuing listening beyond the first obligatory narration of each page, and the (2) duration and (3) distribution of children's visual attention to our predefined Areas of Interest (AOIs; the ILLUSTRATION and DISTRACTOR).

-2.3.1.1 | Continued Listening.
-On each page, we coded whether the child moved on to the next page as soon as they could (that is, as soon as the obligatory first repetition of the narration for that page had ended, plus the 1500 ms threshold for the trigger AOI: continuedlistening = 0), or continued listening for any amount of time past that (continuedlistening = 1).
-Coding children's listening time data in this way enabled us to meaningfully analyze children's voluntary exposure to the speech, in spite of the challenges presented by children's raw voluntary listening durations (namely, zero-inflation-many children moved on to the next page shortly after the first repetition-and a long tail; see Online Supplementary Materials).
+Continued Listening On each page, we coded whether the child moved on to the next page as soon as they could (that is, as soon as the obligatory first repetition of the narration for that page had ended, plus the 1500ms threshold for the trigger AOI: $continued\ listening=0$ ), or continued listening for any amount of time past that $(continued\ listening=1)$ .
+Coding children's listening time data in this way enabled us to meaningfully analyze children's voluntary exposure to the speech, in spite of the challenges presented by children's raw voluntary listening durations (namely, zero-inflation-many children moved on to the next page shortly after the first repetition-and a long tail; see $Supplementary\ Information$ ).